AVEVA/CONNECT-data-services-developer-docs/Documentation/DataViews/DataOutputFormats.md

 ## <a name="csv">`CSV Output Format` </a>

-The following is a request to retrieve Data in a csv format with out headers
+The following is a request to retrieve Data in a csv format without headers
  ```text
       GET api/v1/Tenants/{tenantId}/Namespaces/{namespaceId}/DataView/Simple/Data?Interpolated
       ?form=csv